9th candle factory worker dies; Kentucky toy drive a success

 The governor revised the total fatalities from the Dec.
 10 storms down to 76 from an estimate of 78.
 Beshear said three of the victims were double-counted because they were listed in more than one county.
 The candle factory victim, from Calloway County, made the total 76, he said.

+All together, the weekend storms killed about 90 people in five states.
+The National Weather Service recorded at least 41 tornadoes, including 16 in Tennessee and eight in Kentucky.

-Beshear said Monday there were no ongoing search or rescue operations going on in the state, and more than 900 storm victims were being housed at state park resorts and hotels.
+More than 900 storm victims were being housed at state park resorts and hotels, Beshear said Monday.